For most individuals and families, buying a home represents the biggest purchase they will ever make.

 - Attend the closing, during which you sign all the mortgage paperwork, make the down payment and get the keys.

-Figure out what you want from a house.
+Make a list of what you want in a house.

-Before contacting a real estate agent or browsing online listings, sit down with your spouse, partner or family to figure out exactly what you’re looking for in a house.
+Before contacting a real estate agent or browsing online listings, sit down to figure out exactly what you’re looking for in a house.

 Determine what you can really afford.